 A key driver of growth in student numbers is the introduction of new programs.
-The first of these proposed programs is a 4-year Bachelor of Arts in Sociology.
-We have projected a slow start for that program in 2017/18 assuming approval prior to the end of the year.
-The second program is in General Science which would begin in 2018/19.
+The first of these programs is a 4-year Bachelor of Arts in Sociology, approved late in 2016/17.
+This lead to a slow start for that program in 2017/18, but the projection is that with a fully year of promotion these numbers will increase.
+The second program is in Interdisciplinary Science which would begin in 2019/20.
 We also have a number of other programs in the process, but timelines are more difficult to assess.

-Our projections assume that new programs put a bit of pressure on existing programs, not only when there is direct overlap (i.e. same subject but introducing a 4-year degree in addition to an existing 3-year degree) but also in indirect competion.
-So there are small declines in FLE in most other programs due to this anticipated competion.
+Our projections assume that new programs put a bit of pressure on existing programs, not only when there is direct overlap (i.e. same subject but introducing a 4-year degree in addition to an existing 3-year degree) but also in indirect competition.
+So there are small declines in FLE in most other programs due to this anticipated competition.